PLP-WebTechnologies/july-2025-introduction-to-css-Mwemamwai/README.md

 ## Overview

-This assignment introduces you to the foundational principles of CSS—how to style web content, apply essential styling properties, and understand the powerful concept of the CSS Box Model.
+This assignment introduces you to the , apply essential styling properties, and understand the powerful concept of the CSS Box Model.
 You’ll practice writing clean, organized CSS that brings structure and visual appeal to an HTML page.

 ## Objective